-Adam Serfass teaches courses in Greek and Latin as well as rhetoric and ancient history.
+Adam Serfass teaches a wide range of courses in Greek, Latin, history, and rhetoric.
 For his work in the classroom, Serfass received a teaching fellowship from the Whiting Foundation and Kenyon’s Trustee Teaching Excellence Award.
-He has delivered papers, reviewed books and written essays on the history of ancient Rome, especially the diffusion of Christianity in late antiquity.
-His scholarship and teaching are intertwined: his book "Views of Rome: A Greek Reader" (2018), an annotated anthology of Greek-language writings about the Romans, originated in a course he first offered as a visiting professor at the Intercollegiate Center for Classical Studies in Rome and later taught again at Kenyon.
-In 2019, "Views of Rome" received the Classical Association of the Middle West and South's Bolchazy Pedagogy Book Award.
+He has delivered papers, reviewed books and written essays on the history of ancient Rome, especially Christianity in late antiquity.
+His scholarship and teaching are intertwined: his book "Views of Rome: A Greek Reader," an award-winning anthology of Greek-language writings about the Romans, originated in an advanced Greek course he has offered as a visiting professor at the Intercollegiate Center for Classical Studies in Rome and at Kenyon.

 Areas of Expertise